mozilla/addons-server/docs/api/topics/search.rst

     :param optional type: Filters by type of add-on.
 One of 'app' or 'theme'.
     :type type: string
-    :param optional app_type: Filters by type of web app.
-One of 'hosted' or 'packaged'.
+    :param optional app_types: Filters by types of web apps.
+Any of 'hosted', 'packaged', or 'privileged'.
-    :type app_type: string
+    :type app_types: string
     :param optional manifest_url: Filters by manifest URL.
 Requires an exact match and should only return a single result if a match is found.